samuelusc/CSCI596-Project/README.md

 **`Similarity Calculation`**:
 Using Pearson Correlation Coefficient.
 The Pearson correlation coefficient is used to calculate the similarity between different movies.
 The movies are represented as vectors of pre-collected user review ratings.
 For each movie the correlation coefficients of the rating vector with vectors of other movies are collected and sorted.
 The recommneded movies are selected per largest correlation coefficients.

-**`DeepFM`** :
-DNN (Deep Neural Networks) is a nonlinear model capable of capturing more complex relationships.
-FM (Factorization Machines) is a linear model that models implicit relationships between users and items through feature crossing.

-**`Apache Spark`**:
-For data processing and model training, Apache Spark can efficiently handle large datasets with its distributed computing capabilities, and using Spark's machine learning library (MLib) to build and train recommendation models.

-**`Fuzzywuzzy`**:
-Used for text matching and similarity calculations.

-**`Pandas`**:
-For data handling and analysis.

 ### Movie Recommendation System Flowchart: